Diffusion Limit For The Random Walk Metropolis Algorithm Out Of stationarity: Introduction

 If the move is accepted then the chain is updated to the state $x\kpo:=y\kpo$, otherwise $x\kpo:=x_k$.
 When the proposal kernel $q(x,y)$ is symmetric in its variables, the expression for the acceptance probability simplifies to

 Random Walk Metropolis (RWM) belongs to the family of Metropolis-Hastings algorithms with symmetric proposal, as the proposal move is generated according to a random walk.
-A key question for Metropolis-Hastings methods in general, and for RWM in particular, is to determine the computational complexity of the algorithm as a function of the dimension $N$; in particular, how many steps are required to explore the target measure, as a function of $N$?
-One way to do this is to demonstrate that the MCMC method has a diffusion limit and may be viewed as a time-discretization of this diffusion limit.
-The inverse of the effective time-step in this discretization provides a measure of the number of steps required to sample the stationary distribution.
+A key question for Metropolis-Hastings methods in general, and for RWM in particular, is to determine the cost of the algorithm as a function of the dimension $N$.
+The present paper aims at studying the cost of the RWM algorithm by the use of diffusion limits.
+Precisely, we identify scalings of the proposal variance with resepct to the dimension $N$ which lead to a diffiusion limit.
+Since the inverse proposal variance has the interpretation as a time-step in a discretization of the limiting diffusion, this scaling determines the number of steps required to reach and explore the desired target distribution.
+We study the situation of practical interest where the algorithm is started out of stationarity and the target measure is in non-product form.

+In what follows we first introduce the class of target measures that we will be considering and we then specify the RWM algorithm for such a class of targets (more details on the algorithm and on the class of target measures can be found in Section \ref{sec:algor} and in Section \ref{sec:2}, respectively).
+We then clarify the problem that is the subject of the paper, we present our main result and, immediately after (see Remark \ref{rem:onsindepofx}), we explain the practical implications of such a result in terms of cost of the algorithm (in this context we will specify what we mean by ``cost of the algorithm").